MouseBiteLabs/Super-Game-Boy-Plus/README.md

 **Note: The board will not fit in a Super Game Boy shell if you have soldered in the Group F components.**

-At this point - you've completed assembly of the cartridge electronics.
+At this point - you've completed assembly of the cartridge electronics!
+Test it in a SNES to make sure it works properly.

 ## Shell Trimming